Restore the Fourth: Operations

-Responses
+Reception

 Restore the Fourth had received support from the Electronic Frontier Foundation, Sen. Rand Paul, Judge Andrew Napolitano, and DuckDuckGo.

 The NSA addressed the July 4 protest in a statement, saying:

 "The Fourth of July reminds us as Americans of the freedoms and rights all citizens of our country are guaranteed by our Constitution.
 Among those is freedom of speech, often exercised in protests of various kinds.
 NSA does not object to any lawful, peaceful protest."